 - Health Canada COVID 19

-- Travel advisory notice: The B.C.’s Provincial Health Officer is still advising no non-essential travel outside of Canada, including to the United States.
-Anyone choosing to travel will be required to self-isolate for 14 days upon return.
+- Travel advisory notice: The B.C.’s Provincial Health Officer is still advising no non-essential travel.
+Anyone choosing to travel out of country will be required to self-isolate for 14 days upon return.

 - Anxiety and coping with the COVID outbreak: Many of you may feel overwhelmed with the rapidly changing news reports about the spread of COVID.

 - You can read more about coping strategies here, here, and here.

 - Many local counsellors offer remote consults – get in touch with one if you feel you need more support.